Nevada Counseling License Requirements

 Licensed Clinical Alcohol and Drug Counselor (LCADC)

-The Nevada State Board of Examiners for Alcohol, Drug, and Gambling Counselors offers numerous substance abuse certifications and licenses with progressive education and experience requirements: Certified Alcohol and Drug Counselor-Intern (CADC-Intern), Certified Alcohol and Drug Counselor (CADC), Provisional Alcohol and Drug Counselor (PADC), Licensed Alcohol and Drug Counselor (LADC), and Licensed Clinical Alcohol and Drug Counselor (LCADC).
-The minimum education for the CADC-Intern certification is at least 60 credits of an undergraduate degree, while the CADC and LADC applicants must have at least a bachelor’s degree and LCADC applicants must have a master’s degree in mental health counseling.
+The Nevada State Board of Examiners for Alcohol, Drug, and Gambling Counselors (the Board) offers numerous substance abuse certifications and licenses with progressive education and experience requirements: Certified Alcohol and Drug Counselor-Intern (CADC-I), Certified Alcohol and Drug Counselor (CADC), Provisional Alcohol and Drug Counselor (PADC), Licensed Alcohol and Drug Counselor (LADC), and Licensed Clinical Alcohol and Drug Counselor (LCADC).
+The minimum education for the CADC-Intern certification is at least 60 credits towards a bachelor’s degree in an approved social science field, while CADC applicants must have at least a bachelor’s degree in the field of social science, LADC applicants must have a master’s degree in a social science field, and LCADC candidates must have a master’s or doctoral degree in a social science field that includes comprehensive coursework in clinical mental health including the diagnosis of mental health disorders.
 All substance abuse counselors provide assessment, diagnosis, and treatment services, while LCADCs may provide mental health counseling services to individuals with identified substance abuse challenges so long as the mental health issue is not a psychotic disorder.
+You can also practice substance abuse counseling without a license or certificate if you are a licensed MFT.
 To earn a substance abuse counseling credential in Nevada, follow these steps:

-- Complete training in confidentiality, HIPAA, and professional ethics for substance abuse counselors.
+- Complete training in confidentiality, HIPAA, and professional ethics for substance abuse counselors to be eligible for a CADC-I license.

-- Pass the oral exam and the required written exam (the IC&RC Alcohol and Drug Counselor exam for CADCs, the IC&RC Advanced Alcohol and Drug Counselor exam for LADCs, or the NCMHCE for LCADCs).
+- Pass the oral exam from the Board and the required written exam (the International Certification and Reciprocity Consortium (IC&RC) Alcohol and Drug Counselor (ADC) exam for CADCs, the IC&RC Advanced Alcohol and Drug Counselor (AADC) exam for LADCs, or the NCMHCE for LCADCs).

 - Receive your CADC, LACD, or LCADC license.